griffithfly/PygenSQL/README.md

 # PygenSQL
 PygenSQL is based on Python, which aims to provide a way to easy and efficient to automatically create useable SQL queries for users.
 - **Module 1** generates SQL queries for creating tables, which exports a .txt file containing create a new table in a database.
 - **Module 2** runs data assessment for data quality.
 This module can check fields/variables based on the data dictionary.
 If any errors are found, a .txt summary report will be generated.
+Please find error codes overview:
+1. Code 1000 – Check whether the length of columns in a data dictionary and data export is the same.
+2. Code 1001 – If the length is not the same, the missing column/variable will be shown in the report.
+3. Code 2000 - check sequence of variables in a data dictionary and data export is the same.
+If not, the right position(s) will be shown in the report.
+4. Code 3000 - check the range for each column field.
+For example, if a value is out of range, the ID, wrong value, and suggestion range will be provided in the report.
+5. Code 5000 - check logic for each field.
+For instance, if column A = 1, column B could not be null.
+If column B is showing any value, the report will be showing: the ID, value of column A, value of column B, and logical detail.
 - **Module 3** provides SQL queries for inserting/updating tables.

 ## Module 1 Example